kyma-project/kyma/docs/serverless/02-01-serverless.md

     >**NOTE:** Function Controller sets the Node.js 12 runtime by default.

-2. Before the Function can be saved or updated, it is verified verified sequentially by the [defaulting and validation webhooks](#supported-webshooks).
+2. Before the Function can be saved or updated, it is verified sequentially by the [defaulting and validation webhooks](#supported-webhooks).

 3. Function Controller (FC) detects the new, validated Function CR.